pdjr-signalk/signalk-sensor-log/readme/usage.md

 ## Usage

-__signalk-sensor-log__ will not run until it has been activated from the Signal K Node server console.
+__signalk-sensor-log__ will not run until it has been activated from its plugin configuration panel in the Signal K Node server console (see below).

-The plugin is shipped so that when started for first activation it will attempt to acquire tank level data streams and if these are present it will configure itself to log and chart this data.

-It is probable that will want to change or expand this simple default to suit your own installation requirement.
+When the configuration panel is opened for the first time the plugin will acquire all available data sources from the host Signal K Node server and present these for user review before instantiating any databases.

+Editing of the acquired data sources is optional but advisable for the following reasons:

+1. There may be very many data sources and reducing this number reduces the workload placed on the host system.
+For example, on my modestly equipped vessel Signal K generates several hundred data sources many of which are of no substantive interest (for example, some paths return constant values reporting tank capacity whilst others return undefined or text values).

+2. RRDTool and __signalk-sensor-log__ are optimised for handling integer data sources and some Signal K data will need factoring up in order to be logged in a meaningful way.
+For example, Signal K reports tank capacities as decimal ratios in the range 0.0 to 1.0: factoring these up by 100 gives a percentage which can be better handled by the logging system.

+Whilst it is sensible on first execution prune the data source list to suit your own installation requirement it may be wise not to prune too aggressively.
+Having a little-used data source available in a database for plotting is much better than having to re-initialise a database so that it can accommodate a data source that was never recorded in the first place.

 ### Activating the plugin for the first time